7 Reasons to Invest in Property in Luton and Where to Buy

 Our Properties for Sale in Luton

 So far, you have been able to find out about the opportunities and benefits of investing in properties in Luton.
 If this has caught your attention and you are considering investing, take a look at our new development in Luton.

 4. Rental Demand for property in

 Another aspect adding to Luton’s appeal for property investors is the fact that the city is suffering from a housing shortage.
 The city is currently building around 430 new homes a year and needs to build 1,417 to meet demand.
 Over the long-term, this is good news for buy-to-let investors as it indicates sustained tenant demand which is likely to result in increasing housing prices and rents and yields.

 In terms of its rental market, Luton enjoys an average rent price of £632 per month for a one-bedroom apartment and £828 for a two-bed, according to Zoopla.
 This is significantly less than equivalent homes in London.

-Strong capital growth potential, decent rents, high rental demand and affordable property prices, alongside its strategic location make Luton a city with outstanding potential for property investors.
+Strong capital growth potential, decent rents, high rental demand and affordable property prices, alongside its strategic location, make Luton a city with outstanding potential for property investment.